 DAST is typically performed during the testing phase of the software development lifecycle, after the application has been developed but before it is deployed.
 It is typically used to identify vulnerabilities that may have been introduced during the development process, and to ensure that the application is secure before it is deployed to production.

-Penetration testing, on the other hand, is typically performed after the application has been deployed to production.
+Penetration testing tools, on the other hand, is typically performed after the application has been deployed to production.
 It is typically used to identify vulnerabilities that may have been missed during earlier stages of the development process, and to ensure that the application is secure once it is in use by real users.

-While both DAST and penetration testing are important tools for identifying and addressing vulnerabilities in software applications, they serve different purposes and are most effective when used together.
+While both DAST and penetration testing are important for identifying and addressing vulnerabilities in software applications, they serve different purposes and are most effective when used together.

 DAST is designed to identify vulnerabilities that are exposed when the application is running, while penetration testing is designed to identify vulnerabilities that can be exploited by attackers.
-As a result, companies need both DAST and penetration testing tools to ensure that their applications are as secure as possible.
+As a result, companies need both DAST and penetration testing to ensure that their applications are as secure as possible.

-Using both DAST and penetration testing tools can help companies identify a wider range of vulnerabilities and ensure that their applications are secure against a wide range of potential threats.
+Using both DAST and Automated penetration testing can help companies identify a wider range of vulnerabilities and ensure that their applications are secure against a wide range of potential threats.
 This can help companies reduce the risk of data breaches and other security incidents, and protect the integrity and reputation of their applications.

 Prancer both Automated Penetration testing and DAST have their own strengths and weaknesses when it comes to identifying vulnerabilities in software systems.
 While Automated Penetration testing offers a comprehensive approach with its ability to simulate real-world attacks, DAST offers more accurate results by directly interacting with the target system.
 Ultimately, the choice between the two will depend on the specific needs of the organization and the nature of the software being tested.